 Seafood isn’t all this idyllic bay has to offer though.
-You can kayak, windsurf, or horse ride ‘til your heart's content at Paternoster Beach.
-What’s more - beach buggy races are a pretty popular pastime here too, so it’s easy to see why this is an in-demand day trip destination.
+You can kayak, windsurf, or horse ride to your heart's content at Paternoster Beach.
+What’s more - beach buggy races are a pretty popular pastime here too, so it’s easy to see why this amazing South African beach is an in-demand day trip destination.

 “Another foodie haven!
 This area is known for being home to one of the leading restaurants in the world, Wolfgat, which looks out over the ocean…however, for a more low-key local option, head into the 114-year-old tin house that is home to Voorstandt Restaurant where you can sample some of the juiciest oysters I’ve ever had.”

 There’s no denying that Kraalbaai lagoon is one of the most sublime beaches in South Africa.
-The sand on this shoreline is so bright that looking directly at it is akin to looking at the sun - so be sure to bring your shades.
-The chalk-white sand, combined with its almost mystical turquoise waters, tropical landscape, and wooden boardwalks give the beach a Maldives-come-Whitsunday-Island feel.
-In short, it’s the beach that dreams are made of.
+The sand on this shoreline is so bright that looking directly at it is akin to looking at the sun - so be sure to bring your sunglasses.
+The chalk-white sand, combined with its almost mystical turquoise waters, tropical landscape, and wooden boardwalks is the beach that dreams are made of.

-But not just a pretty face, Kraalbaai beach has so much more to offer.
-Lose hours swimming or snorkelling in its warm and tranquil waters.
+But not just a pretty face, Kraalbaai Beach has so much more to offer.
+Lose hours swimming or snorkeling in its warm and tranquil waters.
 Sunbathe, build sandcastles, flamingo watch or take a scenic walk along its dreamy coastline.

 Looking for something a little more thrilling?
-You can surf, kayak, jet ski or wakeboard.
-With an almost endless array of activities on offer here, Kraalbaai Beach is everything you want from a beach - and then some.
+You can surf, kayak, jet ski, or wakeboard.
+With an almost endless array of activities on offer here, Kraalbaai Beach is everything you want from a South African beach - and then some.

 The Best Beaches on the Garden Route

-Starting at Mossel Bay and ending at Storms River, this scenic road trip dominates 200 km of untamed coastline in the Eastern and Western Provinces of South Africa.
+Starting at Mossel Bay and ending at Storms River, this scenic road trip dominates 125 miles of untamed coastline in the Eastern and Western Provinces of South Africa.
 With no shortage of breathtaking beaches on its radar - the Garden Route is not one to miss.